 A homemade Marionberry Cake filled with marionberry jam and frosted with marionberry buttercream!
 This cake is dense and delicious.
 Everything is made from scratch and is sure to be a summertime treat you will make over and over!

 This Marionberry Cake was a last-minute addition to my son's birthday party for the adults.
 I had some extra pound cake batter from the Batman Cake and we had just picked a bunch of fresh marionberries at a local farm.
-So, of course, I decided to make a Naked Marionberry Cake!
+So, of course, I decided to make another cake!

-What's a Marionberry?
-It's a berry that was created at Oregon State with 2 varieties of blueberries, the chehalem and the olallie.
-They look like blackberries and taste like a black-blue-raspberry, IMO.
+The Marionberry was created at Oregon State with 2 varieties of blueberries, the Chehalem and the olallie.
+They look like blackberries and taste like a black-blue raspberry, in my opinion.
 If you can't find marionberries, you could use raspberries, blackberries, etc.

 Ingredients